SysKitTeam/docs-spdockit/manage-sharepoint-permissions/users-and-groups-actions/transfer-permissions-wizard.md

 ---
-title: Move Permissions Wizard
-description: >-
-  This article describes how to use SPDocKit to move all directly assigned SharePoint permissions and group memberships of one principal (SharePoint user or Active Directory group) to another.
+description: This article describes how to use SPDocKit to move all directly assigned SharePoint permissions and group memberships of one principal (SharePoint user or Active Directory group) to another.
-author: Mia Tomaić
-date: 25/5/2017
 ---

 # Move Permissions Wizard